freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/troughs.md

 <img src="trough-inspector.png" width="343" class="img-responsive pull-right" style="margin-left: 15px">

-To interact with the game, you'll need to setup an **entry switch** to drain the ball into the trough, and an **exit kicker** to release a new ball from the trough.
+To interact with the game, you'll need to setup an **input switch** to drain the ball into the trough, and an **exit kicker** to release a new ball from the trough.
 This terminology may seem weird, since the ball *exits* the playfield when draining, but the links are labelled in relation to the trough.

 You can setup these links under *Playfield Links* by selecting the trough in the hierarchy panel and linking them to the desired items using the inspector.

+> [!NOTE]
+> Both the input switch and the exit kicker are not related to the gamelogic engine.
+Their goal is purely to link the physics simulation to the trough logic, whose behavior is not physically simulated.
+>
+> Since many games actually *do* have an input switch (which we call *drain switch*) and an exit kicker (we that one *eject coil*), they are simulated by the trough itself and show up in the switch- and coil manager under the trough device.

 The inspector also lets you configure other options:

-- **Ball Count** defines how many balls the trough can hold.
+- **Ball Count** defines how many balls the trough holds when the game starts.
 - **Switch Count** sets how many ball switches are available.
 This is usually the same number as the ball count.
+The drain switch and the jam switch are not included in this.
 - **Has Jam Switch** defines if the trough has a jam switch.
+This switch is often called *eject switch* as well.
 - **Roll Time** sets how long it takes the ball to roll from one switch to the next.
 - **Kick Time** defines how long it takes the ball to get kicked from the drain into the trough.
+- **Transition Time** is only relevant for opto switches and defines how long the switch closes between balls.

 ## Trough Types

 VPE supports several variants of troughs found on real machines.
 You can configure the behavior of the trough by changing the *Type* in the inspector when the trough is selected in the hierarchy.

 In this section we'll again link to the excellent MPF documentation explaining each of the different types.
-We'll also provide a screenshot of the trough inspector during gameplay that allows you to check the switch status in real time.
+We'll also provide an animation of the trough inspector during gameplay showing how the switches and coils behave in real time.

 ### Modern Mechanical